 In this recap of the August 5 episode of Talent Experience Live, we address a big question: How can we prepare for the Great Resignation?
-Ben Eubanks, Principal Analyst and Chief Research Officer at Lighthouse Research & Advisory, joined us to explore new ways to track retention and employee experience success.
+Ben Eubanks, Principal Analyst and Chief Research Officer at Lighthouse Research & Advisory, joined us to explore new ways to track retention and shared examples of employee experience success.

 As employers face the “Great Resignation,” they’re trying new ways to build an employee experience (EX) that will boost retention and engagement.

 But how can organizations hone in on approaches that really work?

 To figure it out, Eubanks dove into Lighthouse research findings and shared practical tips HR leaders can leverage to effect meaningful culture change.
 Watch the full video below to catch all the details, or read on for highlights below!

 As an industry analyst, Eubanks hears perspectives and commentary across a spectrum of HR and TA leaders.
 Right now, the conversation is around employees expecting more from employers when it comes to supporting their emotional and physical wellbeing — and going elsewhere if they aren’t getting it.

 Eubanks encourages a positive view of this trend.
 “Change hurts always.
 But long-term, it’s going to encourage employers to really see people and value people as individuals, and care about them," he said.
 "Last year, when the world turned upside down, one of the first things employers had to do was realize they had been making a lot of assumptions about their people."